 Do sessions ever get cancelled?

 We occasionally cancel group trips if we do not have the minimum number of participants to run the session (this is rare between spring – autumn).
-We also very occasionally cancel if we deem conditions on the day to be unsafe (e.g. very strong winds, nearby thunderstorms, fast river flows, etc.), but we are not put off by wet weather.
+We also very occasionally cancel if we deem conditions on the day to be unsafe (e.g. very strong winds, nearby thunderstorms, fast river flow, etc.), but we are not put off by wet weather.
 In fact, it’s lovely on the river in the rain!
 If your session is cancelled by us, you will have an option to reschedule or obtain a full refund.
 See our cancellation policy below.

 How to find us